 - Do not leave mower on a slope.

 - Do not stop or start suddenly when going uphill or downhill.

 - Do not drive too close to a creek or ditch.

-- Do not remove grass catcher or unclog chute with the motor running.
+- Do not remove grass catcher or unclog discharge chute with the motor running.

 - Do not mount or dismount while the mower is running.
-There is sufficient space for your toes to pass under the mower housing and be struck by the blade.
+There is sufficient space for your toes to pass under the mower housing and be struck by a blade.